7L7K/Gesahni/README.md

 While recording, the application now uploads short WebM chunks to `/upload`.
 Each chunk is transcribed on the server and the text is shown live beneath the video element.

+### Optional Noise Gate

+The web interface offers a **Noise gate** checkbox.
+When enabled, the audio stream passes through a Web Audio `DynamicsCompressorNode` configured as a simple gate before being recorded.
+No additional libraries are required.

 ## Contribution Guidelines

 Contributions are welcome!
 To contribute: